exarobibliologist/Curious-Expedition-OP-Mod/README.md

 OP Status - See below for details
 ```

-OP Character Balanced
+Master Blaster
 -----
-Only comes eqipped with the OP objects listed below (like you would need anything else!?)
+Only comes equipped with the OP Chest of Bombs and some Bags of Food (but you'll be able to get the other OP gear in short order.)

-A normal lizard warrior with several perks
+A overpowered lizard warrior with +40 health, and several perks

 ```
 Polymath - Allows player to choose between 5 perks instead of 3.